amitsingh-aith/Sugarcane-Production-EDA/README.md

 - Seaborn

 ## 📌 Key Insights
-- [Add 2–3 cool findings you discovered from your dataset, e.g.:]
   - Asia leads global sugarcane production by a large margin
   - Acreage and production are highly correlated across most countries
   - Some countries achieve higher yield despite smaller acreage